Dorothy Thornhill, Baroness Thornhill: Personal life

 Thornhill was assistant head teacher at Queens' School in Bushey for several years and had a teaching career spanning over 25 years.

 Thornhill lives in the Oxhey area of Watford, where she was a borough councillor for several years.
 She states on the Watford Council website "In my spare time I enjoy spending time with friends and family, reading, watching rugby and football and visiting old churches" and she describes herself as "an avid viewer of Coronation Street".
 She is an Honorary Vice-President of Watford Football Club.
-She is married to Cllr Iain Sharpe, a fellow Liberal Democrat.
-She is a regular Twitter user.
+Thornhill is married to Iain Sharpe, a Liberal Democrat councillor for Oxhey on Watford Borough Council.

 In 2023, Thornhill was fined and disqualified from holding or obtaining a driving licence for 6 months for speeding on Hempstead Road in Watford.